roncampbell/IRE2017/Introduction to R.md

 You can install a package at any time.
 But in order to use a package during a session, you must, in effect, hit the "on" switch.
 Here's an example using one wildly popular R package:

-<code>install.packages("ggplot2")</code>      # adds package to computer
+<code>install.packages("tidyverse")</code>      # adds package to computer

-<code>library(ggplot2)</code>                 # adds package to session
+<code>library(tidyverse)</code>                 # adds package to session

 (In R, place a # before comments.
-The program does not process anything on the same line after the #-sign.)
+R does not process anything on the same line after the #-sign.)

-If you're just getting started with R, here are my recommendations for packages that you should have: tidyverse (a collection of packages, including ggplot2, from the prolific Hadley Wickham), data.table, stringr, forcats and lubridate.
+If you're just getting started with R, I recommend installing tidyverse, which is actually a collection of several packages from the prolific Hadley Wickham including data manipulation tools dplyr, tidyr, stringr and lubridate and graphics tool ggplot2.

 Before we get started, here are a few rules of the R road: